Dan-Matthews-23/local-legends/README.md

 #### Database Design

 The initial plans for the database were designed in Microsoft Access.
 I used this program because I was quite familiar with it, having taught its use for years.
 My project will use a Relational Database design.
-There will be three tables for users, restaraunts and reviews, each with a primary key.
+There will be five tables for admins, users, approvals, restaraunts and reviews, each with a primary key.

 ![Local Legends Relationships Database Design](/local_legends/static/images/design-stages/db-design.png)